-- To suggest, initiate, support or conduct projects, events or outreach that benefits the healthy development and growth of the sangha.
+- To initiate projects that benefit the healthy development and growth of the sangha.

-- To vision and plan for the future and develop our offerings in line with our mission.
+- To envision and plan future offerings in line with our mission.

-- To help field and or bring existing internal concerns, grievances or ethics violations and assist in their resolve with the support of our ethics guidelines.
+- To help field concerns and grievances and assist in their resolve.

-- To review and support sangha commitment towards ecological awareness and social responsibility.
+- To support the sangha’s commitment toward ecological awareness and social responsibility.

-Senkei first encountered Zen meditation in the early 1970’s at the Zen Center of Los Angeles and received the precepts from Taizan Maezumi Roshi in 1981.
-After raising a family and working as an elementary teacher, she moved to Oregon with her husband Futai.
+Senkei first encountered Zen meditation in the early 1970s at the Zen Center of Los Angeles and received the precepts from Taizan Maezumi Roshi in 1981.
+After raising a family and working as an elementary school teacher, she moved to Oregon with her husband Futai.
 Subsequently discovering the Empty Field Zendo close to her new home, she dusted off her zafu, and returned to Zen practice reinvigorated by the lay approach to Soto Zen with a teacher comfortable with Western psychology.
-She also volunteers weekly at a local school working with kindergarteners and is engaged in the visual arts.
+She also is engaged in the visual arts.

-Bruce was first touched by the Dharma in the early 1970’s after returning home from Viet Nam.
+Kensan was first touched by the Dharma in the early 1970s after returning home from Vietnam.
 He traveled for many years, living primarily in a 1964 Ford Econoline van.
-After attending a talk by Babba Ram Dass in Atlanta, Georgia he moved to Macon, Georgia to live with the people that organized that event, and discovered Zazen.
-On March 28, 2018 he took Jukai at the Empty Field Zendo, declaring Buddhism as his primary path.
-Bruce serves as co-chiden.
+After attending a talk by Baba Ram Dass in Atlanta, he moved to Macon, Georgia, to live with the people who organized that event, and discovered Zazen.
+In 2018, he took Jukai at the Empty Field Zendo, declaring Buddhism as his primary path.
+Kensan serves as co-Chiden.

-Bruce attended Humboldt State University.
-After several years of studying sculpture, to the horror of his fellow sculpture students, he completed a degree in Business Marketing, and then enjoyed a 30-year career in corporate sales.
+Kensan attended Humboldt State University.
+After several years of studying sculpture, to the horror of his fellow sculpture students, he completed a degree in business marketing, and then enjoyed a 30-year career in corporate sales.
 He still does some sculpture and has recently attempted watercolor.
-Being a rolling stone, and living all over the U.S., he finally settled in Eugene, Oregon in 2004.
-Bruce is now blissfully retired.
-He is working realizing the koan “Show Me the Rhinoceros.”
+Being a rolling stone, and living all over the U.S., he finally settled in Eugene in 2004.
+Kensan is now blissfully retired.
+He is working to realize the koan “Show Me the Rhinoceros.”